AliNough/SquareEyes/README.md

     I wanted the user to be able to see all the informations before deciding to play the movie.
 Now I know that the actual play button can be hard to find for peaple who dont think to hover the mouse over the product image but that was just a learning experiment I did, make the play button appear when hovering over the image and I was really excited to make it work.

     To the right I added a section for movie trailer that in retroperspective is a bit unnecessary specially in small screens like 320px smartphones.

+Contact and about page:
+    Very simple and straight forward.
+The most challanging part was really the form of contact page, not making it but making it appear and disapear without messing with everything in the page. in the end I once again returned to my goodest friend, grid.
+With grid you can simply put anything anywhere you want as long as you have an understanding of what part of of you html code you need to imply grid.

+Summary:
+    This was a great practice, I learned tons of useful stuff here and I will most likely view these codes again and again when im stuck woth something.
+I've discovered if you retrace your stepps.

+    If I could do it again i would deffinatly rethink my structure in html.
+The naming part of coding is truly hard. what name to give a container that contains another container that contains 5 sections and so on...

+    The design park of this website was not really ideall.
+I do like design but that does not mean I'm good at it.

+    All in all I hope I did something right atleast and it was not all crappy code, because this was indeed made with <3 by me